ycdxsb/PocOrExp_in_Github/2021/README.md

 - [https://github.com/Live-Hack-CVE/CVE-2021-3618](https://github.com/Live-Hack-CVE/CVE-2021-3618) :  ![starts](https://img.shields.io/github/stars/Live-Hack-CVE/CVE-2021-3618.svg) ![forks](https://img.shields.io/github/forks/Live-Hack-CVE/CVE-2021-3618.svg)

 ## CVE-2021-3611
  A stack overflow vulnerability was found in the Intel HD Audio device (intel-hda) of QEMU.
 A malicious guest could use this flaw to crash the QEMU process on the host, resulting in a denial of service condition.
 The highest threat from this vulnerability is to system availability.
-This flaw affects QEMU versions prior to 7.0.0.

 - [https://github.com/Live-Hack-CVE/CVE-2021-3611](https://github.com/Live-Hack-CVE/CVE-2021-3611) :  ![starts](https://img.shields.io/github/stars/Live-Hack-CVE/CVE-2021-3611.svg) ![forks](https://img.shields.io/github/forks/Live-Hack-CVE/CVE-2021-3611.svg)

 ## CVE-2021-3609
- .A flaw was found in the CAN BCM networking protocol in the Linux kernel, where a local attacker can abuse a flaw in the CAN subsystem to corrupt memory, crash the system or escalate privileges.
-This race condition in net/can/bcm.c in the Linux kernel allows for local privilege escalation to root.
+ A flaw was found in the CAN BCM networking protocol in the Linux kernel, where a local attacker can abuse a flaw in the CAN subsystem to corrupt memory, crash the system or escalate privileges.